ewulczyn/wiki-readers/commands.md

 ## Trace Data

 1. run `src/traces/create_hive_traces.py`.
-This creates a table of requests grouped by ip, ua, xff for the given time span.
+This creates a table of requests grouped by ip and ua for the given time span.

 ```
 python create_hive_traces.py \